jiayuehua/blog/_posts/2020-04-05-quinbys-usuform-robots.md

   sre
 ---

-The other day, prompted by someone's question on SciFi Stack Exchange, I tracked down Anthony Boucher's short story "Q.U.R."
+The other day, prompted by someone's question on SciFi StackExchange, I tracked down Anthony Boucher's short story "Q.U.R."
 It first appeared in the March 1943 _Astounding Science Fiction_, but today you can find it in [_The Compleat Boucher_](https://amzn.to/2JCqvZA) (2013).